SpineEventEngine/terraform-google-spine-liquor/README.md

   ]
   admin = {   # Configuration of the Admin server [8].
     enabled = true
-    port = 8181   # A port on which the Admin server web interface will be available. login = ""   # Login to the Liquor Admin web interface [9]. password = ""   # Password to the Liquor Admin web interface [9].
+    port = 8181   # Port on which the Admin server web interface will be available.
+Optional parameter.
+Default is `8181`. login = ""   # Login to the Liquor Admin web interface [9].
+Optional parameter. password = ""   # Password to the Liquor Admin web interface [9].
+Optional parameter.
   }
 }
 ```